 Lessons I’ve learned the past 24 years:

 - Do not hold dry ice for longer than 3 seconds – When I was 13, I thought it would be a really great idea to touch dry ice… for a prolonged period of time.
 In Japan they have dry ice machines at grocery stores.
 This concept is great for when you have to walk back up a mountain in the middle of summer with frozen groceries.
 Like the natural born idiot that I am, I was curious to see what exactly dry ice was.
 I held a chunk in my fingers and it started to hurt.
 Really bad.
-I had a chemical burn on my finger tips to remind me how ignorant I am.
+One way to get acute frostbite.

 - If a guy claims to be a “nice guy”, run – I have dated several guys who were self-proclaimed “nice guys” and oh my god, run.
 If anyone claims to be a “nice guy” they are essentially lacking a fundamental characteristic that makes them a suitable mate in which they overcompensate for.
 It’s not that they are necessarily bad people, though their clinginess is.
 Another common feature is that they will fall for any girl that acknowledges them, they aren’t picky with their findings as long as it shows them some form of affection.